 and normalization implies that $\sum_{\bm{z}_k} f(\bm{z}_k) = 1$.
 With these notations, we have that

 Here $\sum_{\{\bm{z}\}}$ should now be read as summing over all $N_{2\textrm{-tree}}$ basis sets, that each have dimension $2^{2p+1}$, $\bm{z}_k\bm{z}_l = (z^{[1]}_k z^{[1]}_l,z^{[2]}_k z^{[2]}_l,\dots)$ is the elementwise product of the two bitstrings, and $\bm{\Gamma} \cdot \bm{z}_k $ the standard inner product between vectors.
 Up to now we have not exploited the tree structure yet.
-This structure is however quite easy to impose: there are only connections between `generations', therefore it is natural to rearrange the summation such that we start summing from the outer leaves.
-Let us label an outer `leaf' by the position index $u$, and call the `parent' of that leaf $p(u)$.
+This structure is however quite easy to exploit: there are only connections between generations and therefore it is natural to rearrange the summations such that we start summing from the outer children (or leaves) of the tree.
+Let us label an outer child by the position index $u$, and call the parent of that child $p(u)$.
 The dependency in Eq.~\eqref{eq:no_tree} on this outer leaf can be separated as